Cyber AssessValydex™by iFeelTech

 What's changing in 2026:

-Generated content analyzing social media, public records, and business relationships
+• Phishing campaigns that generate personalized content by analyzing social media, public records, and business relationships

-AI analysis identifies when defenses are weakest or staff least vigilant
+• Attack timing optimized through AI analysis of when defenses are weakest or staff least vigilant

 Deepfake and Voice Cloning Threats

 One of the more concerning developments involves the use of deepfake technology and voice cloning in business email compromise attacks.
-These attacks, which already account for 60% of cyber insurance claims according to Coalition Insurance data, are becoming more difficult to detect.
+These attacks, which already account for 60% of cyber insurance claims according to Coalition Insurance data, grow harder to detect as AI tools become more sophisticated.

 Projected 2026 scenarios: